-Talkspace offers convenient and affordable access to a fully-credentialed network of highly qualified providers.
+As a healthcare company enabled by a purpose-built technology platform, Talkspace offers convenient and affordable access to a fully-credentialed network of highly qualified providers.
 We are a leading virtual behavioral health company and, since Talkspace's founding in 2012, we have connected millions of patients, who we refer to as our members, with licensed mental health providers across a wide and growing spectrum of care through virtual counseling, psychotherapy and psychiatry.
-We created a purpose-built platform to address the vast, unmet and growing demand for mental health services of our members, serving our B2C channel, comprised of individual consumers who subscribe directly to our platform, and our B2B channel, comprised of large enterprise clients such as Google and Expedia and large health plans and employee assistance programs (collectively, "health plan clients") such as Aetna, Cigna, Premera and Optum (collectively, our "clients"), who offer their employees and insured members access to our platform while their employer is under an active contract with Talkspace, or at in-network reimbursement rates, where applicable.
+We created a purpose-built platform to address the vast, unmet and growing demand for mental health services of our members, serving our business-to-consumer ("B2C") channel, comprised of individual consumers who subscribe directly to our platform, and our business-to-business ("B2B") channel, comprised of large enterprise clients such as Google and Expedia and large health plans and employee assistance programs ("health plan clients") such as Aetna, Cigna, Premera and Optum (collectively, our "clients"), who offer their employees and insured members access to our platform while their employer is under an active contract with Talkspace, or at in-network reimbursement rates, where applicable.

-For the year ended December 31, 2021, approximately 280,000 members were registered on our platform, as compared to approximately 200,000 members for the year ended December 31, 2020.
+For the year ended December 31, 2021, approximately 280,000 members were registered on our platform, as compared to approximately 200,000 for the year ended December 31, 2020.
 As of December 31, 2021, we had approximately 56,000 active members receiving care through our B2C and B2B channels, including approximately 24,000 B2C active members, and approximately 69 million B2B eligible lives.
-We consider members "active" (i) in the case of our B2C members, commencing on the date such member initiates contact with a provider on our platform until the term of their monthly, quarterly or bi-annual subscription plan expires, unless terminated early and (ii) in the case of our B2B members, if such members have engaged on our platform during the preceding 25 days, such as sending a text, video or audio message to, or participating in a video call with, a provider, completing a satisfaction or progress report survey or signing up for our platform.
+We consider members "active" (i) in the case of our B2C members, commencing on the date such member initiates contact with a provider on our platform until the term of their monthly, quarterly or bi-annual subscription plan expires, unless terminated early, and (ii) in the case of our B2B members, if such members have engaged on our platform during the preceding 25 days, such as sending a text, video or audio message to, or participating in a video call with, a provider, completing a satisfaction or progress report survey or signing up for our platform.
 While a growth in active members typically highlights strong engagement with our members, not all active members are associated with revenue in that particular period.
-We consider B2B lives "eligible" if such persons are eligible to receive treatment on the Talkspace platform, in the case of our enterprise clients, while their employer is under an active contract with Talkspace, or, in the case of health plan clients, at an agreed upon reimbursement rate through insurance under an employee assistance program or other network behavioral health paid benefit program.
-There may be instances where a person may be covered through multiple solutions, typically through behavioral health plans and employee assistance programs.
+We consider B2B lives "eligible" if such persons are eligible to receive treatment on the Talkspace platform, in the case of our enterprise clients, while their employer is under an active contract with Talkspace, or, in the case of health plan clients, at an agreed upon reimbursement rate through insurance under an employee assistance program or other network behavioral health plans and employee assistance programs.
 In these instances, the person is counted each time they are covered in the B2B eligible lives calculation, which may cause this amount to reflect a higher number of members than we actually serve.
-For the year ended December 31, 2021, our clinicians completed 273,700 B2B sessions related to members covered under our health plan clients, as compared to 114
+For the year ended December 31, 2021, our clinicians completed 273,700 B2B sessions related to members covered under our health plan clients, as compared to 114,600 completed B2B sessions for the year ended December 31, 2020.